simon-fraser/Splash/README.md

 ### Updates

-1.1	(24/07) Style updated, weather moved to corner location and increased size and prominance of search, removed quote feed; mostly due to performance issues and it returing approx 50% of the time.
+1.1	(24/07) Style updated, weather moved to corner location and increased size and prominence of search, removed quote feed; mostly due to performance issues and it returning approx. 50% of the time.